radical-complexity/Project2029-PG/Foreword.md

 # Project 2029
-A Progressive for America after Trump
+## A Progressive Vision for America after Trump

-## A progressive vision; a sacred trust
+>> And, for the support of this Declaration, with a firm
+>> reliance on the protection of Divine Providence, we
+>> mutually pledge to each other our lives, our
+>> fortunes, and our sacred honor.

-What we outline here is a vision for what the world could be, and what the collected contributos to this vision want it to be.
+What we outline here is a vision for what the world could be, and what the collected contributors to this vision want it to be.
 Our intention is to push for this vision, and to elect candidates who support it.

 But this comes with a sacred trust: Our system is a representative democracy,